Nearly 50 years after leaving Vietnam, Brian Yee is still haunted by war.

 “I now know my neighbors and uncles had PTSD,” he said.
 “They’d get drunk, blow steam, yell at the kids, and kick the dogs.”

 Twenty years later, Yee finally got help for his depression.
 He began being treated by a therapist, who suggested that he write about his feelings about his Vietnam experience.
 Yee wrote essays and poems about the discrimination he experienced as a Chinese-American in a country where the enemy looked like him.
-He wrote about losing his friends, seeing helicopters get shot down, and climbing into graves to get away from mortar attack.
+He wrote about losing his friends, helicopters being shot down, and climbing into graves to get away from mortar attack.

 “I found out that I was good at writing,” he said.
 “And it helped me process my experiences and make it easier to accept.”